Scala-Dev/exp-docs/_pages/developers/guides/feeds.md

 ![Feed](/common_images/developers/feed_add.png "Adding New Feed")

-- When `ADD` feed is selected a popup box appears.
-A valid unique `name` can be entered and a `FEED` type can be selected.
+- When `ADD` is selected a popup box appears.
+A unique `name` must be entered and a `FEED` type can be selected.
 A list appears of `integrations` if required.
-Depending on what `FEED` is selected multiple options can be entered like `search`, `max items` and more.
+Depending on what `FEED` is selected multiple options can be entered like `search`, `max number of results` and more.
 The `details` of these fields will be highlighted later in this `guide`.

 - When done press the `SAVE` button.